Samsung/tizen-docs/docs/iot/iot-partners/sdt_som.md

 ![Architecture](media/sdt.png)

-Gateway SOM based on Arm Cortex-A7 dual core and another Cortex-M4 core, where the former one is for high-performance processing and the latter one is for real-time application performance.
+Gateway SOM based on Arm&reg; Cortex&reg;-A7 dual core and another Cortex&reg;-M4 core, where the former one is for high-performance processing and the latter one is for real-time application performance.
 It also provides 512MB DDR3L-1600 DRAM and 8GB eMMC NAND Flash.

 With Secure Element (SE), SDT-A7X2-M4 ensures high security.
 The modules supports Arm Mbed Linux OS and Samsung Tizen, and can be directly connected to Arm Pelion and Samsung SmartThings.